 The original organisation of the medical serve offered inadequate provision for the removal of the great numbers of casualties from collecting points to hospitals in rear echelon areas.
 On September 7, 1862, in a letter to Secretary of War Stanton, Surgeon General William A Hammond requested the formation of an ambulance corps.
 The corps, complete with animals, personnel, and supplies, was first established under the guidance of Dr Jonathan Letterman, Medical Director of the Army of the Potomac.

 On the Confederate side, the task of transporting the wounded was complicated by the difficulty of running supplies and equipment through the northern blockade of southern Atlantic ports and the lower Mississippi River.

 As in the North, the duties of Confederate surgeons included supervising the moving of the wounded from the battle lines to facilities in the rear.
 Toward the end of the war, the entire transportation system of the Confederacy, including their ambulance organisation, collapsed for want of the necessary equipment and supplies.

-The above articles first appeared in the ACWS Newsletter, June 1999
+The above three articles first appeared in the ACWS Newsletter, June 1999